 - 3 mins

 Is Your Child Getting Enough Sleep?
-Age-Appropriate Bedtimes for Kids in 2022
+Age-Appropriate Bedtimes for Kids

 Here at Moshi, we take all things “sleep” very seriously.
 The ample choice of bedtime stories in our app should prove that.
 As a parent, you always look out for your child and want what is best for them.
 You may be wondering if your kids are getting enough sleep or what age-appropriate bedtime you should be instilling.
 To better understand how sleep works, you should familiarize yourself with the circadian rhythm.